-Dana currently lives, teaches, and leads yoga teacher training programs in Los Angeles, she travels to the Warriors home of Oakland (depending on the team’s schedule) throughout the Summer, Fall, and Winter where she is one of the few women in the training facility.
-She combines her background in education (before she made the full-time commitment to yoga, Dana was a high school teacher) with an intensive study of anatomy and a willingness to meet the players on their own court.
-After all, training elite athletes gives new meaning to thinking outside the box—well, the mat—since the basketball players are taller than the average yogi and since many of them may be sporting injuries, Dana is frequently reaching into her own playbook to modify poses.
+Dana currently lives, teaches, and leads yoga teacher training programs in Los Angeles.
+In addition, she travels to the Warriors home of Oakland (depending on the team’s schedule) throughout the Summer, Fall, and Winter.
+Dana is one of the few women in the training facility.
+She combines her background in education with an intensive study of anatomy and a willingness to meet the players on their own court.
+Dana was a high school teacher before she made the full-time commitment to yoga.

 Dana Kraft training Golden State Warriors Player Festus Ezeli